Documentation

 When you run klaas, it:

-1. Authenticates (if needed) using OAuth Device Flow
+1. Authenticates (if needed) using device authorization flow with E2EE

 2. Detects agents and presents a selection if multiple are installed

-4. Spawns the agent in a pseudo-terminal (PTY)
+3. Spawns the agent (or shell) in a pseudo-terminal (PTY)

-5. Streams output encrypted to the cloud in real-time
+5. Streams output encrypted to the klaas cloud (when attached)

 Resuming Sessions